SpencerTSterling/SpencerTSterling/README.md

 I build solutions that solve problems, spark joy, and make technology accessible for everyone. ✨

 With experience across software development, project management, and techincal writing, I focus on delivering user-friendly products that simplify and enhance the user experience.
-I bring my creative insights into my techincal work to produce solutions that are as visually striking as they are functional.
 From the first concept to the final release, I strive for accessibility and clarity in everything I create.

 ## Skills and Tools 🛠️